 See?
 Toldja!
 There's only some debris left, all for Margaret to take home for her grateful cats:

-We usually go from the ikan bakar restaurant to our favorite coffee shop for a dose of good, flavorful, and rich Acehnese coffee.
+ikan bakar restaurant to our favorite coffee shop for a dose of good, flavorful, and rich Acehnese coffee.
 For some reason, we didn't go that night.
 However, we did go to the coffee shop last night.
 Luckily, Margaret had a small camera with her.
 I borrowed it for most of the pictures below.
 Sorry about the graininess --- I was experimenting with flash-less photography a bit...
-Our coffee shop is the Solong coffee shop:
+Our coffee shop is the

-As you undoubtedly know, coffee from various parts of Indonesia is renowned throughout the world.
+coffee from various parts of Indonesia is renowned throughout the world.
 Coffee from the island of Sumatra is known for its mild yet rich flavor.
 Aceh is one of the provinces in Sumatra blessed with the right climate for the crop, especially in the Gayo Lues district.
 Last night, Paul Woods, Margaret Stoffel, and I, along with a couple of our drivers, went to Solong after dinner:

 The Aceh sultanate, because of its position at the tip of Sumatra, was long center of commerce between SE Asia and the middle east.
 I have been told that it was the Turks that brought the institution of the Coffee Shop to Aceh.
-Acehnese coffee (kopi aceh) is brewed very strongly in these coffee shops (though not anywhere near what the Turks like).
-I'd say it would be the equivalent of Peet's Coffee shops in the US, if you know what I mean.
-First and foremost, it's a place to come with friends, relax, chat, and drink coffee.
+Acehnese coffee (

 The coffee shop is crowded with patrons, especially in the evenings after work every day.
 The clientele tends to be male, but there is also a table full of women in the upper right.
 It's noisy as conversations ranging from gossip to politics take place and tremendous amounts of community information are exchanged: